 Once you’ve won any winnings will be added to your cash (or bonus) balance.

-You do not need to be in the room (literally) to play online bingo.
-Games are automated so you can buy your tickets in advance and walk away.
+You do not need to be in the room to play online bingo – it’s literally impossible for a start!
+You don’t need to have the window open on your computer or phone either though, because games are automated, so you can buy your tickets in advance and walk away.

 Changing Your Tickets or Strip

-While mathematically this makes no difference, each ticket has an equal change of winnings, many like their tickets to have a balance of numbers across the board.
+While mathematically this makes no difference since each ticket has an equal chance of winning, many like their tickets to have a balance of numbers across the board.

 Choose Your Room and Time Wisely